-- The result "says that the person is 18 or older" - The result "possibly speaks for the person being 18 or older" - The result "possibly speaks for the person being under 18"
+- The result "says that the person is 18 or older" - The result "possibly speaks for the person being 18 or older" - The result "possibly speaks for the person being under 18" - The person is under 18

 For the wisdom tooth and growth of the knee to be considered as having reached the final stage, both dentists and radiologists must reach the same conclusion.
 However, full maturity of just one of these - either tooth or knee - is required for the statement that the result "possibly speaks for the person being 18 or older".